FerroIT/SolidSKeleton/ROADMAP.md

 # SolidSKeleton Roadmap

+All roadmap items under a version have to be completed for that version bump to happen.

 ## v0.1 -> v0.5

-For the version bump from v0.1 to v0.5 the following roadmap items need to be completed:

 - [ ] Adding of the groups object, grouping objects by wrapping indexes under a group index would allow refrencing of existing geometry
 - [x] 3rd boolean type on mode, "intersect", which will only keep intersecting geometry, treated as add. outlying pieces are ignored (and not treated as subtract)